compsci-adl/courses-api/README.md

 # Courses API

-Ensure that dependencies are installed.
+Ensure that dependencies are installed

 ```sh
 poetry install